van001/lesscode/readme.md

 The goal of any functional programming language is to have pure functions (function without any side effect), fewer constructs (lego blocks or moving parts) to deal with & ways to compose those functions to do complex things (glue/ attach).

 ## 1. Fewer objects/ structures
-I will start with frequently used objects and data-structures that are used in real world to solve many complex business problems.
+I will start with frequently used objects and data-structures (categories) that are used in real world to solve many complex business problems.

-### Strings (single object)
+#### Strings (single object)

-### List (container - multiple objects)
+#### List (container - multiple objects)

-### Maps (dictionary - multiple objects; key-value store )
+#### Maps (dictionary - multiple objects; key-value store )

 ## 2. Pure Functions
 I will build functions around those data-structures to help us consume and manipulate them.

+#### Single input/Output
-- By defauly every function will have one input and one output.
+By default every function will have one input and one output.
 Both input and/or output can be functions.

+#### Currying
-- Currying to define functions with more than one parameter and upto 3 parameters, after which function will have arbitrary paramaters.
+Currying to define functions with more than one parameter and upto 3 parameters, after which function will have arbitrary paramaters.
+If a function takes more than one parameter we post-fix the name with no of parameters (up to 3).

--
+#### Conversion
+Conversion functions to morph object from one category to another.

 ## 3. Function composition
 We will define clear composition techniques to combines functions that operate on different data-structures.